 Be mindful of humidity

 Changes in relative humidity can do strange things to guitars.
 Being an organic product, the wood of your guitar once losing its initial moisture content tends to match the relative humidity of the environment it is in.
-If the relative humidity is high the wood will have a higher moisture content and expand, stretching the strings and raising the pitch of the strings.
+If the relative humidity is high the wood will have a higher moisture content and expand, stretching the strings and potentially raising the pitch of the strings.

 Alternatively, if humidity is low wood contracts, introducing slack to your strings and causing them to lower in pitch.

 Be careful about leaning your guitar